Frequently Asked Questions

 What happens if I lose my phone?

-If you have your 25-word seed phrase, you can restore your wallet on a new device by installing Monero One and choosing "Restore Wallet."
+If you have your seed phrase, you can restore your wallet on a new device by installing Monero One and choosing "Restore Wallet."
 All your funds will be recovered.
 If you do not have your seed phrase, your funds cannot be recovered.
 This is why backing up your seed phrase is critical.

 Does Monero One collect any personal data?